hortonworks/cloudbreak/integration-test/README.md

 **Resource names if we have existing ones:**
 * credentialName - the name of the credential
-* clusterDefinitionName - the name of the blueprint
+* clusterDefinitionName - the name of the cluster definition
 * stackName - the name of the cluster
 * instanceGroups - instance groups for cluster creation,